 - SNK vs. Capcom Card Fighters DS

-- Super Mario 64 DS combined the system of the original and the system of the port (despite the Nintendo DS being a 32-bit system).
+- Super Mario 64 DS combined the system of the original and the system of the port (with the Nintendo DS also being a 64-bit system).
 Originally, it was going to be named Super Mario 64 x 4, but this was dropped most likely because it would've been a rather obtuse name.

 - Tenchu: Dark Secret (English) or Dark Shadow (Japanese)

 - Tetris DS

 - Zoo Tycoon DS